abhitoshj/da2250-dl-semeval2025-ea-mt/Report.md

 ![Final Score Chart](images/cot-experiment-final-score-(harmonic-mean-of-comet-and-meta)-per-language-and-model.png)

 #### Observations
+- **COMET Scores:** In the CoT setting, `gpt-4o` and `gemini-2.0-flash` achieve the highest COMET scores for high-resource languages. `gpt-4o` also performs well in Asian languages, but there is a notable drop in adequacy (META) for some languages.
+- **META Scores:** `gpt-4o` and `gemini-2.0-flash` lead in META scores for high-resource languages, but all models show lower META scores for low-resource and Asian languages, indicating persistent adequacy challenges.
-- The COMET and META scores show that `gpt-4o` achieves the highest adequacy and fluency in the CoT setting, especially for high-resource languages.
+- **Final Score:** The harmonic mean shows that `gpt-4o` and `gemini-2.0-flash` are the most robust in the CoT setting for high-resource languages, but adequacy remains a limiting factor for all models in more challenging languages.
-- `facebook_nllb_200_3.3b` and `mistral7b` are strong baselines, with `mistral7b` showing competitive META scores in some European languages.
-- `gemma3_instruct_4b_text` is more competitive in Asian languages for COMET, but its META scores lag behind, indicating challenges in adequacy.
-- `llama3.1_8b` is the weakest across all metrics, especially for low-resource and Asian languages.
-- The largest performance gaps are seen in META and Final Score for low-resource and Asian languages, highlighting the challenge of adequacy in these settings.

 #### Conclusion
-- `gpt-4o` is the best-performing model in the CoT setting, excelling in both COMET and META scores for high-resource languages.
-- `facebook_nllb_200_3.3b` and `mistral7b` remain strong baselines for broad language coverage.
-- The inclusion of both COMET and META scores, along with the Final Score, provides a holistic view of translation quality, emphasizing the importance of both adequacy and fluency.
+- `gpt-4o` and `gemini-2.0-flash` are the top models in the CoT setting for high-resource languages, but all models face challenges in adequacy for low-resource and Asian languages.
+The Final Score metric underscores the need for further research and model improvements to address these gaps, and demonstrates the value of using both adequacy and fluency metrics for comprehensive evaluation.